-Substance Use Disorder occurs when an individual’s use of alcohol and/or other drugs causes significant impairment to their ability to function day-to-day.
+Substance Use Disorder (SUD) is a chronic illness that requires consistent management, just like diabetes or asthma.
+SUD occurs when an individual’s use of alcohol and/or other drugs causes significant impairment to their ability to function day-to-day.
 “Significant impairment” can look like health problems, short and long term disability, showing up late to work or not showing up at all, missing appointments for yourself and/or loved ones, not paying bills on time, and failing to meet other major responsibilities at work, school, and/or home.
-It may be time to get help with Substance Use Disorder (SUD).

 SUD changes the brain and the body.
 Over time, these changes increase desire and need to continue to use a substance.
 Those cravings can affect an individual’s judgment, motivation, and impulse control.
 Even though someone might know that alcohol or other drugs cause them trouble, changes in the brain make it difficult or impossible to control the desire to drink or use other drugs.